memfault/interrupt/_posts/2020-06-23-device-firmware-update-cookbook.md

 1. An immutable Bootloader whose sole job is to load the Loader, and fallback to another image if the Loader is invalid.
-2. A Loader which can verify our Application image, load it, and update it.
+2. A Loader that can verify our Application image, load it, and update it.
 3. An Application which does not do any updates itself
-4. An Updater which temporarily replaces the Application and can update the Loader.
+4. An Updater that temporarily replaces the Application and can update the Loader.

 This is not the only valid firmware update architecture, but it avoids many of